Onikiro/VkSeoTools/README.md

         }
 ```

-5. In VkInstruments.MVC.Controllers.AuthorizationController paste your appId from VK:
+5. In VkInstruments.CoreWebApp.Controllers.AuthorizationController paste your appId from VK:

 ```c#